Entropic uncertainty under indefinite causal order and input-output direction: Main Results

 \section{Main Results}

 In this section, we present our main findings regarding the behavior of MA-EUR in Eq.~\eqref{MA-EUR} when the memory qubit $B$ is undergoing noisy dynamics.
 Before introducing the noise on the memory, let us first elaborate on the operational meaning of the MA-EUR as an uncertainty game between Alice and Bob, who respectively possess the particle $A$ and the quantum memory $B$, thereby providing an interpretation of the entropic bound.
 In this game, Alice randomly chooses to measure either $Q$ or $R$ on her particle $A$, which is entangled with Bob’s quantum memory $B$.
 Alice then announces which observable was measured but not the outcome of the measurement.
 Bob next performs a measurement on his memory qubit $B$ to infer Alice’s measurement result.
 Bob's uncertainty (given access to quantum memory $B$) is quantified by the conditional entropies $S(Q|B)$ and $S(R|B)$, whose sum is constrained by the lower bound in Eq.~\eqref{MA-EUR}.
-In absence of quantum correlations between $A$ and $B$, the conditional entropy $S(A|B)$ becomes non-negative, which renders the lower bound weaker and provides no advantage over the bound in Eq.~\eqref{MU-EUR}.
+In absence of quantum correlations between $A$ and $B$, the conditional entropy $S(A|B)$ becomes non-negative.
+Thus, despite the lower bound actually still becomes tighter than the bound in relation in Eq.~\eqref{MU-EUR}, the specific quantum advantage of reducing the total uncertainty enabled by entanglement is lost.~\cite{berta10}.
 Interestingly, for maximally entangled states and complementary observables, both the conditional entropies and the bound vanish, so Bob can predict outcomes of Alice's measurements with certainty, which happens thanks to the fact that the conditional entropy $S(A|B)$ can take negative values for entangled states~\cite{devetak05}.

 We are now ready to study how the MA-EUR in Eq.~\eqref{MA-EUR} behaves in three distinct cases: i) when the memory qubit $B$ is evolving under the effect of a Pauli channel, ii) when two identical Pauli channels are fed into the quantum switch such that we have self-switched Pauli channels on the memory $B$, and iii) when a Pauli channel is fed into quantum time-flip such that the memory qubit $B$ experiences dynamics having indefinite input-output direction.